NHOrus/srwq-compilation/episode-16.md

 Ibis kicks her again, harder.

-"You...If you're so convinced we're useless, why don't you do something about it?
+"You...
+If you're so convinced we're useless, why don't you do something about it?
 Huh?"

 Latooni adjusts her glasses, and starts walking back towards the Soldifar.
 "I don't want to.
 I like a challenging work environment."

-ACTIONS FOR ANYONE IN PARTICULAR?
-Stealthyboy !fchRKomfls Sat 13 Feb 2010 04:56:27 No.4521893 Report
-Quoted By: >>4521921
->>4521867
-Ibis, give Lamia a hug and tell her to ignore the mean loli.
-Then realise that her tits are ridiculously huge and that you're pretty flat.
-Anonymous Sat 13 Feb 2010 05:00:27 No.4521918 Report
->>4521867
-Group "Whatcha gonna do?" shrug.
-Anonymous Sat 13 Feb 2010 05:00:27 No.4521921 Report
-Quoted By: >>4521941
->>4521893
-I like this idea.

-Then ask her why she's wearing Axel's clothes, not that I'm complaining...

-...

-...god damn we need fanart of that.
-Stealthyboy !fchRKomfls Sat 13 Feb 2010 05:04:27 No.4521941 Report
-Quoted By: >>4522073
->>4521921
-I'd have given it a go, but I can't draw people with a mouse.
-And my usual backup method (see OP picture) is made impossible by two certain large round objects not found on Axel.
-View SameGoogleiqdbSauceNAO AxeLamia.jpg, 13KiB, 244x448
-Sciencegar Sciencebolt Sat 13 Feb 2010 05:33:27 No.4522073 Report
-Quoted By: >>4522080 >>4522097 >>4522185 >>4522249
->>4521941

-Bah!
-Inability to draw is no reason to not follow your dreams!
-Anonymous Sat 13 Feb 2010 05:34:27 No.4522080 Report
->>4522073
-Okay, I laughed my ass off at that.
-Stealthyboy !fchRKomfls Sat 13 Feb 2010 05:36:27 No.4522097 Report
->>4522073
-Yes, that's basically what my version would have ended up like...

-AUGH, MY EYES!
-View SameGoogleiqdbSauceNAO fappity fap..jpg, 292KiB, 556x992
-Anonymous Sat 13 Feb 2010 05:53:27 No.4522185 Report
-Quoted By: >>4522199
->>4522073
-Anonymous Sat 13 Feb 2010 06:01:27 No.4522199 Report
-Quoted By: >>4522211
->>4522185
-The "Oh..." kills it.
-Whoever made this has no sense of comedy.
-Haken Browning !zHe7DH816A Sat 13 Feb 2010 06:04:27 No.4522211 Report
-Quoted By: >>4522253
->>4522199
-Funny, I don't see a Glenn Beck logo in the corner.

-...And wait, who in our roster was the Carolina girl?
-Stealthyboy !fchRKomfls Sat 13 Feb 2010 06:13:27 No.4522249 Report
->>4522073
-Fuck it, you know what?
-You're right!
-I'm gonna give drawing her a go.
-Sciencegar Sciencebolt Sat 13 Feb 2010 06:15:27 No.4522253 Report
-Quoted By: >>4522261 >>4522267
->>4522211

-Ibis Douglas is a very american name.
-I just picked a state at random, as did Latooni, probably.

-The mixed nationalities of the OG cast is something I keep dwelling on.
-They have a lot more non-japanese than you'd expect, and even nationalities that aren't American or German.
-It's quite a change from many other anime and anime-inspired franchises.
-Zeta Zaku Sat 13 Feb 2010 06:19:27 No.4522261 Report
-Quoted By: >>4522267
->>4522253
-I know, it's refreshing to see a global setting actually take -advantage- of the fact that it's a global setting.
-Though the only character I can remember that's explicitly American is Excellen. .
-Lord Guilford !UuMJgvNa0Y Sat 13 Feb 2010 06:21:27 No.4522267 Report
-Quoted By: >>4522277 >>4522598
->>4522253
->>4522261
-Not sure of the veracity, but I remember hearing that Ibis is actually from New York.
-Sciencegar Sciencebolt Sat 13 Feb 2010 06:24:27 No.4522276 Report
-Quoted By: >>4522296
 Lamia turns away, a sad expression on her face.
 Ibis goes over to her, and puts a reassuring hand on her shoulder.

 "Don't worry about what Latooni said.
 You're a member of this team, and I for one will stick beside you."

 "And I!", Brooklyn proclaims.
 "A gentleman never abandons a lady."

 Lamia manages a weak smile.
 "Thank you.
-I wasn't sure how I'd be treated if everyone knew I was...one of the Series."
+I wasn't sure how I'd be treated if everyone knew I was... one of the Series."

 "Well, don't worry about it.
 It won't come up, at least not compared to Katinas antics."

 Brooklyn looks at Lamia thoughtfully.
 "Ms Loveless, if I may be so bold...Why are you wearing Major Almer's uniform?"

 Lamia visibly blushes.
-"Er...well....when I came too, after the fight...I just didn't want to put on that terrible green dress anymore.
-It just looked so...artificial...Like something a doll would wear.
-I wanted to wear something....a real person would wear."
+"Er... well... when I came too, after the fight...
+I just didn't want to put on that terrible green dress anymore.
+It just looked so... artificial...
+Like something a doll would wear.
+I wanted to wear something... a real person would wear."

-"I...see.
+"I...  see.
 But, isn't the Major going to want his clothes back eventually?"

-"I...er...didn't think of that."
+"I... er... didn't think of that."

-ANYTHING ELSE YOU'D LIKE IBIS OR LATOONI TO DO?
-Sciencegar Sciencebolt Sat 13 Feb 2010 06:25:27 No.4522277 Report
-Quoted By: >>4522279
->>4522267

-And I'm fairly sure OG Russel isn't Irish.
-I think using a mirror setting allows me some leeway.
-Lord Guilford !UuMJgvNa0Y Sat 13 Feb 2010 06:25:27 No.4522279 Report
->>4522277
-Yeah, just an FYI.
-Anonymous Sat 13 Feb 2010 06:34:27 No.4522296 Report
-Quoted By: >>4522343
->>4522276
-Give Lami a hug.
-GUNDAMU !0smG1gQz9c Sat 13 Feb 2010 06:45:27 No.4522328 Report
-The only correct answer is to make a frilly dress for Axel.
-View SameGoogleiqdbSauceNAO Shitty AxeLamia.png, 20KiB, 355x517
-Stealthyboy !fchRKomfls Sat 13 Feb 2010 06:53:27 No.4522343 Report
-Quoted By: >>4522375
->>4522296
-Definately this.
-Girl bonding/ comfort hugs a must!

-Also, Shitty fanart of Lamia is complete
-Anonymous Sat 13 Feb 2010 07:05:27 No.4522375 Report
-Quoted By: >>4522390
->>4522343
-Good.
-Now draw her without her shirt.
-And bra if she has any.
-Anonymous Sat 13 Feb 2010 07:07:27 No.4522382 Report
-Quoted By: >>4522417
-Focusing on such a shit character like Katina, you'd wonder how these threads keep going on.
-View SameGoogleiqdbSauceNAO ZOMG NEKKID LAMIA.png, 9KiB, 355x517
-SpoilerClick to view
-Stealthyboy !fchRKomfls Sat 13 Feb 2010 07:09:27 No.4522390 Report
-Quoted By: >>4522433
->>4522375
-Done.
-This is clearly the best art ever made.
-Anonymous Sat 13 Feb 2010 07:16:27 No.4522417 Report
->>4522382
-Its all thanks to the Grungust Neo.
-Anonymous Sat 13 Feb 2010 07:19:27 No.4522433 Report
->>4522390
-Very nice.
-Now draw her with a penis.
-Sciencegar Sciencebolt Sat 13 Feb 2010 07:32:27 No.4522488 Report
-Quoted By: >>4522496 >>4522508 >>4522511
 "Well, don't worry about it, Lamia.
 You're part of out team now, and we'll see this through till the end.
 Together."

 Ibis had expected a smile, or a friendly nod.
 She hadn't expected Lamia to glomp her.

-"Oh...thank you, Ibis.
-I..*sniff*...You don't know how much this means to me.."
+"Oh... thank you, Ibis.
+I..*sniff*...
+You don't know how much this means to me.."

 Ibis says nothing, because any attempt to speak would result in a mouthful of boob.
 Oh god...they're massive!
 How does she stand up straight with these things?
 Is her spine artificial too?

 The tender moment is rudely cut short by the combat alert going off.

 "All pilots to your stations!
 We have detected DC forces engaged in battle with an EFA fleet!
 Be prepared to engage.
 Repeat, all pilots to stations!"
-Anonymous Sat 13 Feb 2010 07:34:27 No.4522496 Report
->>4522488
->Ibis says nothing, because any attempt to speak would result in a mouthful of boob.
-I approve of this0.
-Sanger Zombolt!
-Sat 13 Feb 2010 07:38:27 No.4522508 Report
->>4522488
-YES!
-YES!
-THIS IS DELICIOUS!
-Anonymous Sat 13 Feb 2010 07:38:27 No.4522511 Report
-Quoted By: >>4522515
->>4522488
-SOUNDS LIKE IT'S SCRAMBLING TIME.

-And someone somewhere suggest that Echidna switch with Ibis.
-Our artillery specialist needs some fucking artillery.
-Stealthyboy !fchRKomfls Sat 13 Feb 2010 07:39:27 No.4522515 Report
-Quoted By: >>4522528 >>4522549
->>4522511
-She's in a Schutzwald...
-They don't get much more artillery than them...
-Anonymous Mk-II Sat 13 Feb 2010 07:43:27 No.4522528 Report
->>4522515
-not exactly artillery. more like beam weapon plataform.
-Anonymous Sat 13 Feb 2010 07:48:27 No.4522549 Report
->>4522515
-Yeah, remember when Ibis missed a mook with her beam cannons, but then nailed him with her much less powerful autocannon?
-Give her the fucking linear bazooka and watch things explode.
-Anonymous Sat 13 Feb 2010 08:00:27 No.4522598 Report
-Quoted By: >>4522688
->>4522267
-Yeah, it's in Alpha 2.
-Near the upgrade stage, if I remember.

-I think Bullet might be American too, just going to school in Japan for no reason in Alpha.
-Zeta Zaku Sat 13 Feb 2010 08:31:27 No.4522688 Report
-Quoted By: >>4523067
->>4522598
-That's right, he is American.
-And extremely weeaboo as well, wanting to be a samurai.

-Which is ironic, since his teacher is German.
-Anonymous Sat 13 Feb 2010 10:32:27 No.4523067 Report
->>4522688

-But Bro, we got German Ninjas before!
-Anonymous Sat 13 Feb 2010 11:07:27 No.4523196 Report
-so what does this make Arado
-Sciencegar Sciencebolt Sat 13 Feb 2010 17:03:27 No.4523946 Report
-Quoted By: >>4524060
+---

-BACK TO KATINA
+####BACK TO KATINA

-Katina, I'll pull alongside the Tausendfuessler and let you transfer to the Raioh, alright?
+*Katina, I'll pull alongside the Tausendfuessler and let you transfer to the Raioh, alright?*

 "Awesome!
 Dangerous middle-of-the-air acrobatics straight out of a movie!!"

-You could just climb down a ladder into the cockpit you know.
+*You could just climb down a ladder into the cockpit you know.*

 "..."

-I feel the need to point these things out.
+*I feel the need to point these things out.*

 The Granzon floats out the back of the Tausendfuessler and turns upright as the DGG-04, the Raioh perched atop of it, hovers alongside.
 With a Tarzan yell, you leap out of the Fuessler on a rope, and swing gracefully into the Raioh open cockpit.
 You fail to notice the microadjustments Dumi makes to ensure you don't bash yourself off the Raioh chest and fall into the sea.